sankalp51/PenPonder/backend/readme.md

 # Blog REST API

-This is a backend server for a blog application built using the MERN stack.
+This is a backend server for a pen ponder application built using the MERN stack.
 It allows users to create posts, like posts, and comment on posts.

 ## Getting Started